 - Both medication and counseling are used, managed, and tracked appropriately.

-- Treatment plans are constantly reassessed and altered as necessary during the rehab process.
+- Treatment plans are continually reassessed and altered as necessary during the rehab process.

 Some other essential factors of effective addiction treatment include the following:

 Rehab isn’t easy.
 Few things in life that are worth doing are.
 But it can be done.
-Freedom from substance abuse addiction is possible if approached with a sound plan toward treatment and rehabilitation.
+Freedom from drug addiction is possible if approached with a sound plan for treatment and rehabilitation.
 Addiction is a serious condition and should be treated as such; no one would suggest that a cancer patient should try to attempt treatment on their own.
 Help is out there for those who need it.
 If you need help, don’t go through it alone.
+Addicts need professional help to recover from addiction.
 Find an appropriate inpatient rehabilitation program in your area.
 Get help.
 Get better.